jinghuazhao/INF/README.md

 join -v2 -22 12 1

 ```
-It turned out all but Q8NF90 and Q8WWJ7 were out of the UCSC list; they appear to be on UniProt to be backward compatible as they point
+It turned out all but Q8NF90 and Q8WWJ7 were out of the UCSC list, which appear on UniProt to be backward compatible as they point to P12034
-to P12034 and P30203 (Q8WWJ7_HUMAN should have been CD6_HUMAN).
+and P30203 (Q8WWJ7_HUMAN should have been CD6_HUMAN).

 ## References